developer-portal/content/tech/languages/python/pipenv.md

         make_request(sys.argv[1])
 ```

-To launch the virtual environment, run `pipenv shell`.
+To launch a shell in the virtual environment, run `pipenv shell`:

 ```
 $ pipenv shell